c3lang/c3-web/src/content/docs/guide/my-first-project.md

 :::
 ## Creating a new project

-The `c3c init` comamnd will create a new directory containing your project structure.
+The `c3c init` command will create a new directory containing your project structure.

 ```bash
 $ c3c init <project-name>